torsor-io/torsor-io/src/components/blog/posts/entanglement.md

 where $B = B_1\cdots B_n$ and $\rho_{C}$ is the reduced density
 matrix on subsystem $C$.
 If all the entanglement is
-concentrated on one subsystem $B_k$,
+concentrated on one subsystem $B_k$, so
 $$
 1 - \mbox{Tr}[\rho^2_{AB_k}] = 1 - \mbox{Tr}[\rho^2_{AB}],
 $$
-the the CKW inequality shows that you the state is pure on all other subsystems, i.e. $\mbox{Tr}[\rho_{AB_\ell}^2] = 1$ for all $\ell\neq k$.
+the CKW inequality implies you the state is pure on all other subsystems, i.e. $\mbox{Tr}[\rho_{AB_\ell}^2] = 1$ for all $\ell\neq k$.
+This is monogamy in action!

 Why is this relevant?
-Well, if Alice has a qubit that is maximally entangled with Bob's qubit, then measures in the Bell basis, she now has maximally entangled her two qubits.
-By monogamy of entanglement, they cannot be entangled, *at all*, with Bob's qubit.
+Well, if Alice has a qubit that is maximally entangled with Bob's qubit, then measures in the Bell basis, she now has maximally entangled her two qubits:
+$$
+A_1, A_2 \leftrightarrow B \quad \Longrightarrow \quad A_1
+\leftrightarrow A_2, B.
+$$
+By monogamy of entanglement,
+they cannot be entangled, *at all*, with Bob's qubit.
 So, we have the first half of the teleportation protocol!
 But if it isn't entangled with Alice, then what state *does* Bob have?
 This is where our next principle comes in: information is neither created nor destroyed.
 At first sigh, this seems false, since every time we observe the system, we seem to